-A national professional body working in the public interest, FP Canada™ (formerly known as Financial Planning Standards Council) is dedicated to fostering better financial health for Canadians by certifying professional financial planners and leading the advancement of professional financial planning in Canada.
+A national professional body working in the public interest, FP Canada™ is dedicated to championing financial health for all Canadians by certifying professional financial planners and leading the advancement of professional financial planning in Canada.
 At a time when society is facing unprecedented technological disruption in all walks of life, Canadians have a greater need than ever for personalized financial planning advice with a human touch.
 FP Canada provides the financial planning profession with the leadership it needs to help Canadians achieve financial well-being in this new digital era.

 At a high level, FP Canada sets the strategic direction for professional financial planning in Canada.
 FP Canada also achieves its mandate through two distinct divisions.
-Through the FP Canada Standards Council™ division, FP Canada establishes financial planning standards and enforces those standards among FP Canada certificants – Certified Financial Planner® professionals and FPSC Level 1® certificants in Financial Planning (effective January 1, 2020, the Qualified Associate Financial Planner™ designation—QAFP™ certification—will replace FPSC Level 1 certification).
-Through the FP Canada Institute™ division, which is dedicated to elevating the practice of financial planning, FP Canada provides professional education, tools and resources to help financial planners meet the needs of all Canadians.
+Through the FP Canada Standards Council™ division, FP Canada establishes financial planning standards and enforces those standards among FP Canada certificants—Qualified Associate Financial Planner™ professionals and Certified Financial Planner® professionals.
+Through the FP Canada Institute™ division, which is dedicated to elevating the practice of financial planning, FP Canada provides professional education, tools, and resources to help financial planners meet the needs of all Canadians.

-FP Canada operates in all provinces except Québec; however, through a strategic partnership with Institut québécois de planification financière, the only body in Québec authorized to confer financial planning diplomas, FP Canada’s standards are adopted nationally.
-There are approximately 19,000 professional financial planners in Canada who, through FPSC Level 1 certification and CFP certification, meet FP Canada’s standards.
+FP Canada operates in all provinces except Québec; however, through a strategic partnership with Institut québécois de planification financière (IQPF), the only body in Québec authorized to confer financial planning diplomas, FP Canada’s standards are adopted nationally.
+There are approximately 19,000 professional financial planners in Canada who, through QAFP certification, CFP certification, and the Pl.
+Fin. license in Québec, meet FP Canada’s standards.

 FP Canada is continually working toward the formal professionalization of financial planning.
 In most Canadian provinces there is no legislated standard in place for the estimated 100,000 people who claim to offer financial advice.
 With the exception of Québec, people who call themselves financial planners are not required to obtain any credentials whatsoever.
 FP Canada believes that everyone who claims to be a financial planner should be required to meet stringent proficiency and ethics requirements, including high levels of education and experience.
 These rigorous requirements are met by all FP Canada certificants.